Fred Shero: Stanley Cup years

-In the 1974–75 season Shero led the Flyers to a 51–18–11 record.
+In the 1974–75 season, Shero led the Flyers to a 51–18–11 record.
 They won the newly formed Patrick Division, were first in the new Campbell Conference, and first overall in the NHL.
 In their opening series the Flyers swept the Toronto Maple Leafs, setting up a semi-final match-up against the New York Islanders.
 After taking a 3–0 series led, the Flyers lost three straight to set up a deciding seventh game.
 Before game seven, Shero wrote a quote by Dag Hammarskjöld – "Only he deserves power who every day justifies it." on the blackboard.
 Though Shero never admitted it, the quote was believed to be directed at centre Rick MacLeish who had underperformed in the series.
 MacLeish responded and in game seven he registered a hat-trick as the Flyers won the game 4–1.
-The win set up a Stanley Cup Finals match-up with Buffalo.
+The win set up a Stanley Cup Final match-up with Buffalo.
 Shero and the coaching staff again devised a game plan.
 This time it was to stop Buffalo's French Connection line.
 The first part of the plan was to keep Sabre's centre Gilbert Perreault out of the middle of the rink and to take away his passing options.
 The Flyers' centres were instructed to play close to Perreault and be physical against him, to the point where it bordered on a penalty.
 The second part involved wearing down the French Connection.
 Shero made numerous line changes to keep fresh players out against the Sabre's trio.
 A perfect example of this part of the strategy was in game one.
 The French Connection took a 97-second shift and the Flyers made three line changes during that time.
 Shero's strategy worked, and the Flyers won their second consecutive Stanley Cup.